growingpenguin/growingpenguin.github.io/_posts/2024-01-06-Isaac_ROS_Nvblox_Test.md

 -To relax the assumption that occupancy grid maps only capture static objects, an occupancy decay step must be applied.
 At a fixed frequency, all voxel occupancy probabilities are decayed towards 0.5 over time.
 This means that the state of the map (occupied or free) becomes less certain after it has fallen out of the field of view, until it becomes unknown (0.5 occupancy probability) <br/>
 ![Nvblox2-1](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/c4066b20-fa9a-446a-a5b7-87e1666de032) <br/>

+### Tutorial Walkthrough
+Use Isaac Sim for human reconstruction in nvblox. nvblox uses the ground truth semantic segmentation coming from the simulation as input to detect humans <br/>
+This demonstration relies on the extensions omni.anim.people and omni.anim.navigation to make humans navigate in the environment while the robot is moving <br/>
+**Running the Demonstration Scene** <br/>
 Before continuing this example, you must have successfully completed the [Static Reconstruction](https://nvidia-isaac-ros.github.io/concepts/scene_reconstruction/nvblox/tutorials/tutorial_realsense.html) in Isaac Sim <br/>
 => Successfully Completed <br/>
 (1)Open the Isaac Sim terminal and export the necessary environment variables as explained in steps 2-3 of the Isaac Sim Setup Guide <br/>